-oneworld CEO Bruce Ashby to step down22 January 2016
+oneworld CEO Bruce Ashby to step down22.
+Januar 2016

 Bruce Ashby is to step down as oneworld CEO later this year, after more than five years leading the world’s most highly prized airline alliance.